-A chart displays, from baseline to year 2, the percentage of participants engaged in social activities in their community by age group.
+A chart displays, from baseline to year 2, the percentage of participants engaged in social activities in their community.

 The number of participants engaging in community and social activities is one of the key measures for ensuring quality experiences and outcomes for participants.